 Here are some facts and trends about Medicare coverage in South Dakota reported by the Centers for Medicare & Medicaid Services (CMS) that you may find helpful.

-- The number of Medicare beneficiaries in South Dakota who enrolled in a Medicare plan offering Part D prescription drug coverage increased from 92,811 in 2012 to 109,467 in 2016.
-As of January 2017, this figure was up to 112,344, which is about 69% of Medicare beneficiaries in South Dakota.
+- The number of Medicare beneficiaries in South Dakota who enrolled in a Medicare plan offering Part D prescription drug coverage increased from 92,811 in 2012 to 116,365 as of January 2018.

 Data in this article was checked when the article was written and might not be updated as newer data becomes available.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.

 This information is not a complete description of benefits.
 Contact the plan for more information.
 Limitations, copayments, and restrictions may apply.